Wonder's Photography sold to benefit Independent Animal Rescue

 "Do you know everything?"
 I asked.

-But, truth to tell, I was beginning to get her drift that somehow, somewhere between there and here, I'd lost my way.
+I was beginning to get her drift.
+She was about to convince me that somehow, between there and here, I'd lost my way.
 But you know how it is when you find yourself in such a predicament, you have no choice but to soldier on and try to make some sense of it.

 "Half the time we worry about the future or replay uncomfortable memories of the past," I said.
 "Fair warning, Ms. Wonder, idle minds are the enemy."